SAMPLINGEVENT

 研究者は権利に関する下記ステートメントを尊重する必要があります。:

-パブリッシャーとライセンス保持者権利者は Taiwan Endemic Species Research Institute。 This work is licensed under a Creative Commons Attribution (CC-BY) 4.0 License.
+パブリッシャーとライセンス保持者権利者は Taiwan Biodiversity Research Institute。 This work is licensed under a Creative Commons Attribution (CC-BY) 4.0 License.

 GBIF登録

-このリソースをはGBIF と登録されており GBIF UUID: 3f9cd7e5-6d7b-40a8-8062-a18d2f2ca599が割り当てられています。 Taiwan Biodiversity Information Facility によって承認されたデータ パブリッシャーとして GBIF に登録されているTaiwan Endemic Species Research Institute が、このリソースをパブリッシュしました。
+このリソースをはGBIF と登録されており GBIF UUID: 3f9cd7e5-6d7b-40a8-8062-a18d2f2ca599が割り当てられています。 Taiwan Biodiversity Information Facility によって承認されたデータ パブリッシャーとして GBIF に登録されているTaiwan Biodiversity Research Institute が、このリソースをパブリッシュしました。

 キーワード